Ground heat exchanger

 We only use flat-plate collectors for charging with ground brine, as these have ideal properties at low collector temperatures.

 The collectors must be suitable for low temperatures, as energy at only 5 ° C is still drawn from the collectors.

 Is the ground source storage harmful to the environment / health?

 We only use environmentally friendly and harmless antifreeze concentrates based on glycols.

 Can PVT collectors be integrated?

 PVT (hybrid) collectors can also be used in the system.
-This also enables good results to be achieved in terms of loading the geothermal brine storage tank and module cooling (higher electricity yield).
+Thus good results are achieved in terms of loading the ground heat exchanger and module cooling (higher electricity yield).

 System efficiency guarantee